NVIDIA/NeMo/docs/source/asr/configs.rst

 NeMo ASR Configuration Files
 ============================

-This section describes the NeMo configuration file setup that is specific to models in the ASR collection.
-For general information about how to set up and run experiments that is common to all NeMo models (e.g. Experiment Manager and PyTorch Lightning trainer parameters), see the :doc:`../core` section.

-The model section of the NeMo ASR configuration files generally requires information about the dataset(s) being used, the preprocessor for audio files, parameters for any augmentation being performed, as well as the model architecture specification.
+The model section of the NeMo ASR configuration files requires information about the datasets being used, the preprocessor for audio files, parameters for any augmentation being performed, as well as the model architecture specification.
 The sections on this page cover each of these in more detail.

 Example configuration files for all of the NeMo ASR scripts can be found in the `config directory of the examples <https://github.com/NVIDIA/NeMo/tree/r1.0.0rc1/examples/asr/conf>`_.

+For general information about how to set up and run experiments that is common to all NeMo models (for example, Experiment Manager and PyTorch
+Lightning Trainer parameters), see the :doc:`../core` section.

 Dataset Configuration